AaravG1234/IntroToCompProgrammingFall2022/README.md

 # Objective:
 # Neural Network To Detect Pneumonia and Calculate Accuracy and Precision.
+# I built the CNN model using the Dense and Transfer models as reference.

 # What is pneumonia:
    1. Infection in the lung